Kévin Cabral

 Kévin Cabral (born 10 July 1999) is a French professional footballer who plays as a winger for club Red Star.

 Career

 Valenciennes

 Cabral was a youth product of Paris Saint-Germain before moving to Valenciennes in 2017.
 He made his professional debut in a 1–0 Ligue 2 loss to Orléans on 19 October 2018.

 LA Galaxy

 On 8 April 2021, Cabral signed a five-year deal with Major League Soccer club LA Galaxy.

 Colorado Rapids

 On 8 December 2022, Cabral was traded by LA Galaxy to Colorado Rapids in exchange for up to $1 million in General Allocation Money.

 Red Star

 On 30 August 2025, Cabral joined Ligue 2 side Red Star on a free transfer.

 Personal life

 Born in France, Cabral is of Cape Verdean descent.
-His twin brother, Rémi, is also a footballer and plays for Phoenix Rising FC in the USL Championship.
+His twin brother, Rémi, is also a professional footballer.